benjaminliu1998/CS205_Recommender/README.md

 ## step-by-step guide for running Scala script

+##### While the setup for running a Python script on the EMR cluster is very straightforward, the process for running a Scala script requires a few more steps; however, as you’ll see shortly during the results section, it is well worth it.

 1. From the GitHub repository, copy over the python script to the EMR cluster

    ```$ scp -i ~/.ssh/your_.pem_file_here python/recommender.py  hadoop@y*our_Master_public_DNS_here*:/home/hadoop```